microsoft/planetary-computer-tasks/datasets/goes/goes-cmi/README.md

 - Note L32 in the Dockerfile.
 It pins Python, gdal, and numpy to older versions.
 Using Python=3.11 and unpinned gdal and numpy did not work for creating COGs in the Web Mercator (epsg:3857) projection.
 - Note the --force-reinstall --no-binary of rasterio on L70, which cleaned up some rasterio errors.

-## Extra args

-The `dataset.yaml` is expecting an extra argument named `extra-prefix` to be included in the pctasks call to filter chunk creation:

-`--arg extra-prefix "{year}/"`